cookiecutter/cookiecutter/docs/advanced_usage.rst

 It shouldn't be too hard to extend Cookiecutter to work with other types of scripts too.
 Pull requests are welcome.

+For portability, you should use Python scripts (with extension `.py`) for your hooks, as these can be run on any platform.
+However, if you intend for your template to only be run on a single platform, a shell script (or `.bat` file on Windows) can be a quicker alternative.

 User Config (0.7.0+)
 ----------------------